odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

 The developer mode
 ==================

-The Developer or Debug Mode gives you access to extra and advanced tools.
+The Developer or Debug Mode gives you access to additional (advanced) tools.

-This will be useful during the whole training, for the rest of the training we will always assume that the user is in developer mode.
+This is useful for training and we assume that the user is in developer mode for the rest of the tutorials.

 To activate the developer or debug mode you can follow the steps `here <https://www.odoo.com/documentation/user/general/developer_mode/activate.html>`__.